One of Us Is Lying: Plot

-Janae hasn't been at school for a week and isn't responding to texts, so Addy goes to her home, where Janae confesses that Simon had been frustrated and angry for years that he wasn't more important in high school, and so he rigged the Junior prom to become King.
+Janae hasn't been at school for a week and isn't responding to texts, so Addy goes to her home, where Janae confesses that Simon had been frustrated and angry for years that he wasn't more popular in high school, and so he rigged the Junior prom to become King.
 Jake heard him bragging about the plan and Simon was afraid he would be exposed, so he told Jake about Addy's infidelity with TJ.
 Simon then enlisted Jake's help with his suicide plan, telling Jake he could get even by framing Addy as Simon's murderer.
 Janae was supposed to plant the evidence on Addy, but when she couldn't bring herself to do it, she planted it on Nate instead.
 Jake has been harassing Janae for ruining the plan, and he arrives while Addy is still there.
 Addy attempts to record the conversation, but her phone rings, drawing Jake's attention.
 Addy runs into the woods but Jake follows, trying to strangle her and hit her over the head with a rock.
 Addy is saved by Cooper, who had accompanied her to the house and saw Jake arrive.

-Jake is taken into custody and Nate is released but is shaken from his time in the juvenile detention center, rejecting Bronwyn's concern and breaking off their relationship.
+Jake is taken into custody.
+Janae accepts a plea bargain for her involvement, and Nate is released but is shaken from his time in the juvenile detention center, rejecting Bronwyn's concern and breaking off their relationship.
 Addy heals in the hospital and after, Ashton asks Addy to live with her, which Addy happily accepts.
 Cooper's college options begin to reappear and his relationship with his father starts to improve.
 Bronwyn applies to Yale and begins dating Evan Neiman, another student, though she does not consider it serious.
-She later finds Nate waiting for her after a major piano recital when he apologizes for dismissing her.
+She later finds Nate waiting for her after a major piano recital when he apologises for dismissing her.
 The story ends as she accepts his offer to a movie.